 Vancouver’s Beaty Biodiversity Museum at UBC features a collection of biological exhibits including animal, plant and insect specimens and fossils.

-The Beaty Biodiversity Museum
+The Beaty Biodiversity Museum at UBC

 Hours and Admission Rates